Ruebe92/CNN_DartsTrainer/README.md

 # CNN_DartsTrainer
- This app will be used to collect images of a dart board from two different camera angles.
-The user can determine where the darts hit and to help to train a neural network with this data afterwards
+This app will be used to collect images of a dart board from two webcams using a raspberrypi.
+The user can determine where the darts hit and create data base that will be used in the future to train a neural network.

 ![Screenshot](Screenshot.PNG)